Ron Vlaar: Return to AZ

 At the start of the 2019–20 season, Vlaar started the season well when he helped the club keep six clean sheets in the first six matches, including four UEFA Europa League matches against BK Häcken and FC Mariupol.
 During which, Vlaar scored in the opening game of the season, in a 4–0 win against Fortuna Sittard.
-After missing one match due to his fitness concern, he played in both legs of the UEFA Europa League play–offs round against Royal Antwerp, as AZ Alkmaar won 6–2 on aggragate.
+After missing one match due to his fitness concern, he played in both legs of the UEFA Europa League play–offs round against Royal Antwerp, as AZ Alkmaar won 6–2 on aggregate.
 Following this, Vlaar found himself in and out of the starting line–up for the club in the first three months to the season.
 He then scored his second goal of the season, scoring from a header, in a 4–2 loss against Heerenveen on 19 October 2019.
 However, Vlaar suffered a calf injury that saw him out for a month.
 But he made his return from injury against Manchester United in the UEFA Europa League match on 12 December 2019, coming on as a 68th-minute substitute, in a 4–0 loss.
 However, his return was short–lived when Vlaar suffered a calf injury that saw him out for weeks.
 He made his return from injury, playing in a friendly match against Mechelen on 10 January 2020, starting a match and playing 45 minutes before being substituted, in a 5–1 win.
 Vlaar then started in the next three matches for AZ Alkmaar.
 However, his return was short–lived when he suffered a muscle injury that saw him out for a month before the season was curtailed with the club finishing fourth place in the league because of the COVID-19 pandemic.
 At the end of the 2019–20 season, Vlaar went on to make twenty appearances and scoring two times in all competitions.
 Initially, his contract was formally canceled, though AZ Alkmaar continued to discuss with the player over a new contract.
 On 12 June 2020, he signed a one–year contract extension with the club, having ruled out of retirement once again.

 Ahead of the 2020–21 season, Vlaar continued to recover from his muscle injury.
 But he recovered and made an appearance in a friendly match against SC Telstar on 21 August 2020, coming on as a 66th-minute substitute, in a 1–1 draw.
 Vlaar made two more appearances, both coming from the UEFA Europa League.
 However, he suffered a muscle injury once again and was sidelined for the next five months.
 On 10 February 2021, due to physical problems, Vlaar announced his retirement from professional football, ending his seventeen years as a footballer.